 - plan and develop (including systematising and measuring) your solution(s)

 - test the solutions (which requires measuring the issues at the start to provide a comparison - what you can measure you can manage)

 - review and modify the solutions as required (it may require several iterations to refine and get maximum benefit)

 It's always important to keep the big picture in view.
 Focussing on one specific problem may mean you miss opportunities elsewhere.
-When you started your business it's unlikely that "juggler" was in your mind as pat of your job description.
+When you started your business it's unlikely that "juggler" was in your mind as part of your job description.
 But that's what you become.
 Work on issues one at a time, while keeping the bigger picture in mind, and ensuring you don't have to deal with the same issue in the future because of "slippage".
 And I know that's easier said than done - but if done consistently it will transform your business - bit by bit.

 People make all sorts of promises about helping businesses improve.
-We offer many of the same style of tools and resources - but until you are prepared to drive the development of your business, any results will only be short term at best.
+We offer many of the same styles of tools and resources - but until you are prepared to drive the development of your business, any results will only be short-term at best.
 If you're unsure how much you want to see your business grow, that's fine.
 At least start talking with us.
 It won't cost you anything and will at least help you identify your goals, and the next stage in the process.